 - Town Topic: A KC original in every sense.
 Don’t miss a burger at this 24/7 Crossroads diner open since the 1930s.

 - Pigwich: A wide variety of toppings, patties and spreads keeps your taste buds guessing at Pigwich in The City Market.

 - Westport Flea Market: Long-renowned Westport Flea Market churns out massive, no-frills burgers that always satisfy.

 - Pirate’s Bone Burgers: From its new location in the Crossroads, Pirate’s Bone serves up some of the best plant-based burgers in the metro.

 Hand-pulled, slow-simmered and tossed in flavorful spices: KC’s collection of noodle restaurants and ramen shops keep customers comfy no matter the time of year (or your utensil of choice).

-- BŌRU Ramen Bar: Japanese, Chinese and Korean influences shape the offerings at this hip ramen bar and noodle shop in Waldo.
+- BŌRU Asian Eatery: Japanese, Chinese and Korean influences shape the offerings at this hip ramen bar and noodle shop in Waldo.

 - Vietnam Café: The rich, flavorful pho is a standout at Vietnam Café in Columbus Park.

 - Thai House: Travel down south to visit this gem on Holmes Road, which dishes out bountiful servings of yellow sen mee noodles, phad sea eaw and green curry Thai lo mein noodles.